Building Strong Sibling Bonds Amongst Foster and Biological Children

 Coming into a new home can be an intimidating experience for a foster child – and creating a welcoming environment is one of the most helpful things a foster family can do.
 Parents set the stage for the relationships their foster children will develop within the family, but siblings play a vital role in helping a new arrival feel at home.
-Bonding with siblings can be tricky initially, but with the right encouragement fantastic relationships can be forged.

 Creating a good relationship between foster and birth children can benefit both sides.
 Developing strong sibling bonds helps children learn cooperation and develop better social skills and conflict resolution.
 Siblings give one another a sense of connection and belonging that many foster children do not always have, and these relationships often carry on into adulthood.
 In fact, children with strong sibling bonds are more likely to have healthy and secure relationships with others as grown-ups.

 As a foster parent, you play a vital role in helping to build these bonds – and there’s plenty you can do.

 Discuss expectations and make sure your children know that it may take a while for their new sibling to feel comfortable or sociable.
 Come up with some ideas for how your children can help welcome their new foster sibling before their arrival so your children feel prepared.